pdjr-signalk/signalk-notification-injector/readme/04_usage.md

 http://192.168.1.1:3000/signalk/v1/api/vessels/self/notifications/injected/
 ```

-Each message received by the plugin will be parsed into a notification
+A message to the plugin must consist of a single line of text conforming to
-as long as it conforms to the simple formatting described below.
+the formatting constraints described below.

 ## Message format